williamdavis4/RuneScape-Account-Recovery-Automator/README.md

 usage:
  - open Windows PowerShell or CMD.
 (Terminal on Mac/Linux.)
  - cd into the directory where you downloaded the file (for example: if it is in your Downloads folder, the command is "cd Downloads".)
- - node Auto Ticket V1.00 [BETA].js
+ - node Auto Ticket V1.00 [BETA].js (I'd reccomend re-naming the program to make it easier to execute each time.)
  - follow the prompts.